eu-copernicus/copernicus-component-library/README.md

   * Copernicus logo
   * different service icons

-*All images are in vectorised svg format.
+*All images are in vectorised svg format*

 ### JS